History-deterministic Vector Addition Systems: Decision Problems

 Notice that if the given 2CM terminates then our construction produces a history-deterministic VASS where the number of counters corresponds to the length of the terminating run.
 Therefore it remains open whether the language $k$-$\hdness$ problem is decidable, which ask whether there is an equivalent $k$-HDVASS for the given language.

-The analogous statement for reachability is simpler to prove, by reduction from the universality problem, which is undecidable in reachability semantics \cite[Theorem 10]{VVN1981}. \begin{restatable}{theorem}{thmlanguagehdnessreach} It is undecidable to check if $\Lang{\?A} \in \RHvass$ holds for a given \Anvass $\?A$. \end{restatable}
+The analogous statement for reachability is simpler to prove; by adapting the construction for the regularity problem of Parikh-automata~\cite{EGJLZ22}, we reduce from the universality problem, which is undecidable in reachability semantics~\cite[Theorem 10]{VVN1981}. \begin{restatable}{theorem}{thmlanguagehdnessreach} It is undecidable to check if $\Lang{\?A} \in \RHvass$ holds for a given \Anvass $\?A$. \end{restatable}